-At minimum, all prospective students are recommended to meet these admission standards for grade point average (GPA) and standardized test scores:
+At minimum, all prospective students are recommended to meet these admission standards for grade point average (GPA):

-First-year students who do not meet the minimum requirements above may need to provide additional information such as an interview and/or be considered for provisional admission.
+First-year students with a 2.00 – 2.49 who do not meet the minimum requirements above may need to provide additional information such as an interview to be considered for provisional admission.
 Transfer students with a 2.00 – 2.49 may require additional information such as an interview to be considered for admission.
 International students must also meet additional requirements for acceptance.

 North Park University takes a lot of information into account when evaluating your application.
-In addition to your academic achievement as demonstrated through your ACT/SAT scores and transcripts, we will consider the following:
+In addition to your academic achievement as demonstrated through your transcripts, we will consider the following:

 - Your high school attendance record